aminnj/aminnj.github.io/snt/cms3_from_signal_gridpack.md

 [this](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_setup/SUS-RunIISpring16FSPremix-00017).

 Copy the setup file locally, comment out the cmsDriver line for now, and execute it to set up the environment.
-Since this is a scan, the genfragment will be a loop over PSets for all the mass points, and will thus result in a PSet that is a few MB large when running the cmsDriver command.
+Since this is a scan, the genfragment will be a loop over PSets for all the mass points, and will thus result in a PSet that is a few megabytes when running the cmsDriver command.
 We only want one point, so inside `CMSSW_8_0_5_patch1/src/Configuration/GenProduction/python/SUS-RunIISpring16FSPremix-00017-fragment.py`, edit the loop over points:
 ```python